noblechloe/DataVisualization/README.md

 ### Chloes Data Journalism Portfolio
-My name is Chloe NOble.
+My name is Chloe Noble.
 I am a junior at Lehigh University in Bethlehem, PA.
 My major is Journalism and Communications with a minor in Business.
 I am interested in using my journalism and communication skills in combination with my business background to use that in the marketing field.
 I am from Woodstock, Vermont and love to spend my free time in the winter skiing
 ### Do Lehigh Students Change Schools After First-Year/
 Infographic showing the change in student enrollment of each of the colleges from first-year to overall enrollment.
 ![Do Lehigh Students Change Schools After First-Year?](https://github.com/noblechloe/noblechloe.github.io/blob/main/Do%20Lehigh%20Students%20Change%20Schools.jpg?raw=true)